parmoo/parmoo/docs/about.rst

 .. math::
     {\bf G} :{\cal X} \times {\cal S} \rightarrow \mathbb{R}^p.

-ParMOO allows one to separately specify simulations, objective functions, and constraint functions.
+ParMOO allows its users to separately specify simulations, objective functions, and constraint functions.
 ParMOO will then utilize simulations sparingly, but it may use many objective and constraint evaluations to solve problems of the form